mberriman/BSP2024/manuals/part1/part1.md

     * [EXERCISE](#biomart_exercise)

 ## Overview and Aims <a name="intro"></a>
-In this first module we'll start by reviewing the basics on genes and genomes: what they are, how we represent and talk about them, and how we go from a DNA sequence- a string of letters- to making predictions about gene function.
-We'll look at this in the context of WormBase ParaSite (which you might also see referred to as WBPS) and other online database resources.
+We'll start by reviewing the basics on genes and genomes: what they are, how we represent and talk about them, and how we go from a DNA sequence- a string of letters- to making predictions about gene function.
+We'll look at this in the context of WormBase ParaSite and other online database resources.

-In short, WormBase ParaSite gathers together nematode and flatworm genomes that have been assembled and annotated by the research community, adds additional analyses and makes these data available to the scientific community.
+WormBase ParaSite gathers together nematode and flatworm genomes that have been assembled and annotated by the research community, adds additional analyses and makes these data available to the scientific community.
 We'll look at the kind of data you can retrieve, initially by exploring the website.
 In the last part of the module we'll introduce BioMart.
 This is a data-mining tool that allows you to retrieve WormBase ParaSite data in bulk.

 ---
 ## Genes and Genomes  <a name="genes_and_genomes"></a>